United States abortion protests (2022–present): 2022

 In Oklahoma, hundreds of protesters rallied and marched in Oklahoma City, Tulsa,Talequah, and Bartlesville.

 Texas saw protests in Austin, Dallas, Denton, Houston, and San Antonio.

 In Virginia, hundreds protested at Lafayette Park in Norfolk, and in Richmond hundreds marched from the Federal Court building to City Hall chanting protests.
-On December 1, about 30 abortion rights protesters disrupted an anti-abortion banquet in Arlington.

-In West Virginia, hundreds of protesters gathered in Charleston, Huntington, and Shepherdstown.
+In West Virginia, hundreds of protesters gathered in Charleston, Huntington, Fairmont, and Shepherdstown.
 Abortion rights protesters gathered and rallied at the West Virginia State Capitol for several days in July and August.
 On September 13, more than a dozen abortion rights protesters were forcibly removed from the West Virginia statehouse after lawmakers passed a near-total ban on abortion.

 2023

+In Tallahassee, Florida in March and April, several abortion rights protests were held at the Florida State Capitol in opposition to a proposed six-week abortion ban.
+On April 3, 13 abortion rights protesters including two state senators were arrested following a peaceful protest outside City Hall.
+On May 3, 14 people were arrested following a sit-in in Ron DeSantis' office to protest Florida's six-week abortion ban, anti-LGBTQ legislation and anti-immigrant legislation.

+In Atlanta, Georgia in October, abortion rights protesters marched in the Atlanta Pride Parade and the Little Five Points Halloween Parade.

+In Raleigh, North Carolina on May 3, hundreds of abortion rights protesters rallied at the North Carolina state legislature in opposition to a proposed 12-week abortion ban that was rushed through the legislature in less than 24 hours.
+On May 13, hundreds of abortion rights protesters rallied in Raleigh as Governor Roy Cooper vetoed the 12-week abortion ban.
+On May 16, abortion rights protests continued after the North Carolina state legislature overrode the governor's veto and passed a 12-week abortion ban.

 In Greenville, South Carolina on February 23, anti-abortion protesters physically clashed with abortion rights protesters outside of a clinic.
+Due to this physical confrontation and over 300 others since the beginning of 2021 that led to 20 arrests at the clinic, in October 2023 the Greenville County Council's Public Safety Committee voted to prohibit firearms, weapons, body armor, open flames, bicycles and the blocking of pedestrian walkways and entrances to businesses at protests.
+In Columbia, South Carolina on May 15, a group of abortion rights protesters rallied at the South Carolina statehouse in opposition to the state's 6-week abortion ban.

 In Texas on March 7, five women who suffered serious pregnancy complications and were denied abortions sued the state of Texas over their near-total abortion ban, stating that the ban directly put their lives and health in danger.
+As of May 22, eight additional Texas women who had been denied abortions despite severe pregnancy complications joined the lawsuit.

+In Richmond, Virginia on March 29, two people were arrested after a physical fight broke out between anti-abortion protesters and abortion rights protesters at Virginia Commonwealth University.